nkoster/training/nodejs/monitor/README.md

 See result: browse to [http://127.0.0.1:8080](http://127.0.0.1:8080)

-Data that comes in via 6969 is broadcasted _directly_ to every connected WebSocket client, into the 'ws' object in  `public/index.html`!
+Data that comes in via 6969 is broadcast _directly_ to every connected WebSocket client, into the 'ws' object in  `public/index.html`!
 No polling or whatever, just non-blocking I/O in event loops.

 # Gulp